 He continued with the line of inquiry after that, attempting to get a straight answer about the fate of the hearing aids.
 It was to no avail however; as Teresa had an answer for everything.
 Eventually, he had given up, and after she had gone to work the next morning he had found the hearing aids in her trash, halfheartedly covered by a torn piece of tin foil.

 No wonder Sarah shot out of here, he thought to himself, a conscious lie if there ever was one.
 He would have loved to join her, for a multitude of reasons.
-However, he knew that her pinched expression, and the way she turned so elegantly and yet so violently on her heel before leaving, hadn’t been because of the office; it had been about him.
+However, he knew that her pinched expression, not to mention the way she turned so elegantly and violently on her heel before leaving, hadn’t been because of the office; it had been about him.

 There probably was no point in dwelling on the negative, although that was where he was most comfortable.
 He had twelve hours ahead of him; he might as well try to be productive.
 In the building directly across from the office there was a gym.
-Actually, to call it a gym would be a bit of misnomer.
-It was more of a collection of sad machines, which looked like they had been last detailed in the midst of Y2K.
+Actually, to call it a gym would be a bit of a misnomer.
+It was more of a collection of outdated machines, most of which looking like they had been last detailed in the midst of Y2K.

 Outside the air was howling as strongly as ever, whipping across the complex’s grounds and lifting snow off the the towering drifts surrounding the parking lot.
 As he stepped out of the apartment, the cold seemed to immediately tear through his clothing and burrow into his marrow.
 The insides of his jacket and pants felt like they had become covered in ice, causing him to moan in discomfort every time they brushed against his skin.
 That, paired with how the cold seemed to siphon off his coordination, gave his gait an absurd appearance, almost as if he just recently discovered bipedalism.

-After a quarter minute of effort the lock gave way, and he stepped into the small hovel that contained the exercise machines.
-In one corner sat a treadmill, battered and chipped.
-Adjacent to this lay a couple of antiquated-looking barbells, their detachable, circular weights looking so old that they may as well have been discuses for the first Olympics.
-Hugging the far wall a blue exercise mat sat on the badly maintained carpet, its top covered in cuts and scratches, some so deep that they exposed the bone-white foam of the mat’s innards.
-Finally, rounding out the room was a massive apparatus, a fiendish-looking contraption that combined a multitude of different exercise machines, all of which appeared unsafe.
-Basically, it was a room that needed a great deal of care, either that or a condemned sign.
-Originally designed to offer easy access to fitness, the room now appeared to be sad, pale shadow of this former intention; a place where health and happiness went to die.
+After a quarter minute of effort the lock gave way, and he stepped into the small room that contained the exercise machines and surveyed the area.
+In one corner sat an old treadmill.
+Adjacent to this lay a couple of antiquated-looking barbells, their detachable, circular weights looking as if they might have served as discuses for the first Olympics.
+Hugging the far wall was a blue exercise mat, its top covered in cuts and scratches.
+Finally, rounding out the room was a massive apparatus, a fiendish-looking contraption that combined a multitude of different exercise machines, all of which appeared mildly unsafe.

-He wiggled out of his outerwear and pants and slid into his exercise shorts, which were barely passable in the gym.
-The room’s heater wrapped around the perimeter of the space, yet looked like it was barely functional.
-Even worse was that it acted like it, and the current temperature was crisp to say the least.
-This was something that would be a non-issue once he started moving, but for now it was uncomfortable.
+He wiggled out of his outerwear and pants and slid into his exercise shorts.
 Slipping on his tennis shoes he quickly strode towards the treadmill, setting his bag down on the bench of the bench press machine.
-Clicking the “Quick Start” button, he began to walk on the slowly moving tread as the machine hummed sluggishly to life.
+Clicking the “Quick Start” button, he began to walk on the slowly-moving tread as the machine hummed sluggishly to life.